auth0/docs/articles/appliance/private-cloud-requirements.md

 * **Preferred AWS region** such as AWS US-West-2, AWS US-East-1, AWS EU-Central-1, etc;
 * **Eight (8) DNS names**:
     * Four (4) will be used for the non-Production node, and four (4) will be used for the Production cluster;
-    * Domain names will have 4 parts and will end in auth0.com;
+    * Each domain name will have 4 parts and end with `auth0.com`;
     * **Important**: Please finalize DNS names prior to Appliance deployment.
 * **SMTP Settings** (including the hostname, port number, username, and password).
 Auth0 will work with you to enter your settings.
 For additional details, please see the [SMTP section of the Appliance infrastructure manual](/appliance/infrastructure/security#smtp);
 * **Administrator(s) email address** for App tenant for non-production and Production environments.
-* **Custom Domain (optional)**: If you want your customer-facing applications to use your custom domain (rather than a domain ending in auth0.com), you will need to manage the DNS and certificate for that specific domain.
-The certificate must be signed by a public Certificate Authority.
-In this case, you would own two pieces of configuration:
+* **Custom Domains (optional)**: If you want to use a custom domain with your customer-facing applications, you'll need to manage the DNS and certificate (signed by a public certificate authority) yourself.
+This means that you'll own two and be responsible for the following two pieces of the configuration:

-    * Using the Auth0 Dashboard you will have to register the custom domain name(s) and upload the certificate(s) associated with that specific domain.
-You will also be in charge of updating this certificate(s).
+  * Registering the custom domain(s) and uploading the accompanying certificate(s) to the Auth0 Dashboard.
+You'll also be responsible for keeping your certificates up-to-date;
-    * You will have to add DNS entries on your own DNS that alias (CNAME) our domain identity.\<yourname\>.com => identity.\<yourname\>.auth0.com
+  * Adding the appropriate entries to your DNS that aliases the Auth0 identity (e.g. `identity.\<yourname\>.com` => `identity.\<yourname\>.auth0.com`)

 ## Further Reading